-- The district's Mentoring Plan has been approved.
-All new teachers who need a mentor will be provided with a mentor. - New Teacher Orientation will take place in August.
-Plans are being made to provide a hybrid model. - All PDP requirements pursuant to J.A.C.
-6A:9C-4 remain in effect. - All educators must develop a PDP for the 2020-2021 school year no later than October 31, 2020. - At the end of the 2019-20 school year, educators receiving an NE can also begin creating a PDP for the 2020-21 school year. - In developing SY 20-21 PDPs, the following requirements will be adhered to: - Teachers: - One goal can be a continuation of a 2019-20 goal linked to results from individual performance evaluations from SY 2018-19 or derived from SY 2019-20 observations completed prior to building closures. - One goal can be linked to an SY 2020-21 district, school, team or individual goal. - School Leaders: - One goal can be a continuation of a 2019-20 goal linked to results from individual performance evaluations from SY 18-19 results or derived from SY 19-20 observations completed prior to building closures. - One goal must address SY 20-21 specific individual, school, or school district goals. - Student Growth Objectives - The expectation is that Student Growth Objectives will be required. - The District is awaiting confirmation and more details from the NJDOE. - Teacher and Staff Evaluation - The District will plan to follow the normal teacher and staff evaluation schedule. - The District will follow the requirements specified by AchieveNJ for evaluations.
+- All new teachers who need a mentor will be provided with a mentor. - New Teacher Orientation will take place in August 2021 for the 2021-2023 school year. - All PDP requirements pursuant to J.A.C.
+6A:9C-4 remain in effect. - All educators must develop a PDP for the 2021-2022 school year no later than October 31, 2021. - In developing SY 21-22 PDPs, the following requirements will be adhered to: - Teachers: - One goal can be a goal linked to results from individual performance evaluations. - One goal can be linked to an SY 2020-21 district, school, team or individual goal. - School Leaders: - One goal can be a goal linked to results from individual performance evaluations. - One goal can be linked to an SY 2020-21 district, school, team or individual goal. - Student Growth Objectives - Student Growth Objectives will follow the guidance from the NJDOE. - Teacher and Staff Evaluation - The District will plan to follow the normal teacher and staff evaluation schedule. - The District will follow the requirements specified by AchieveNJ for evaluations.